ga4gh/data-security/AAI/AAIConnectProfile.md

     4. The /userinfo endpoint returns an HTTP status that is not retryable.
         For example, /userinfo returns HTTP status 400.

-    5. The /introspect endpoint returns an HTTP status that is not retryable or indicates that the token is no longer active.
+    5. If the /userinfo endpoint returns an updated set of GA4GH Claims (this is an OPTIONAL feature of an Embedded Token Signatory), then the Claim Clearinghouse MUST use the updated GA4GH Claims and ignore the original GA4GH Claim values in the Embedded Access Token.
+If the Claim Clearinghouse is unable to adjust for the the updated GA4GH Claims, then it MUST act as though the the token was revoked.

 ### GA4GH JWT Format